-Scope: The entirety of the vineyard operation submitted for Lodi Rules certification.
+Scope: The entirety of the vineyard operation submitted for LODI RULES certification.

-Purpose: For Lodi Rules participants to consider assets, resources, values, challenges, and priorities for sustaining their winegrape enterprise, promoting a sound environment in and around vineyards, and positively contributing to society, in a long-term business plan.
+Purpose: For LODI RULES participants to consider assets, resources, values, challenges, and priorities for sustaining their winegrape enterprise, promoting a sound environment in and around vineyards, and positively contributing to society, in a long-term business plan.

-Verification: Visual inspection of LWC workshop certification of completion, sustainable management vision plan, and vision statement.
+Verification: Visual inspection of LWC sustainable vision workshop certification of completion, sustainable management vision plan, and vision statement.
 See examples of what to consider in a vision plan on the following page.

-For more information on sustainability vision workshops, contact the Lodi Winegrape Commission at (209) 367-4727.
+For more information on sustainable vision workshops, contact the Lodi Winegrape Commission at (209) 367-4727.
+The workshop is offered one or two times per year based upon grower requests.